bwlewis/rthreejs/README.md

 performance and rendering quality will generally be inferior to WebGL visualizations.

+The examples run inside RStudio, acting like more or less normal R plots.
+RStudio renders them using Canvas right now, but I expect that an upcoming version of RStudio will support WebGL.

 ## Install

 Use the devtools package to install threejs directly from GitHub on any